dwright37/trope-reports/reports/Mixtral-8x7B-Instruct-v0.1.md

 ---

-### T839: Success should focus on social impact, not just wealth.
+### T839: Success should be measured by community impact, not just wealth.

 |Support|
 |---|